 We’re going public six months at a time… Usually when you IPO, you want to make sure you are getting the long-term investors … [and] we’re basically allocating the big blocks of allocations to the big mutual funds and other investors right now.

-It’s been a few months since Ghodsi gave an update on the Databricks IPO.
+It’s been awhile since Ghodsi gave an update on the Databricks IPO.
 However, we can expect to hear more news on Databricks stock soon.